How do I log into Library resources from off campus?

 What are your hours?

 Currently, both libraries spaces are closed.
-Virtual chat and assistance via email is available from 8:00 am to 5:00 pm and all virtual library services (reference help, interlibrary loan, technical troubleshooting, etc.) are available Monday-Friday from 8:00 am - 5:00 pm.
+Virtual chat and assistance via email is available from 7:00 am to 5:00 pm, Monday through Friday and 9:00 am to 5:00 pm on Saturday and Sunday.
+All virtual library services (reference help, interlibrary loan, technical troubleshooting, etc.) are available Monday-Friday from 7:00 am - 5:00 pm.

 How many books can I check out?
 How many flash card sets can I check out?